ReemKish/calc-gpa/README.md

 - `-y` is for selecting courses of a specific year, e.g: `-y 2018`
 - `-s` is for selecting courses of a specific semester, e.g: `-s A`
 - `-ub` & `lb` is for selecting courses whose grades are withing a specific range, e.g. : `-lb 70 -ub 100` means the grade should be above 70 & below 100
-- `datafile` is the file that contains the info about the courses (most importantly, their grades).
+- `datafile` contains the info about the courses (most importantly, their grades).

 The program scans the datafile, filters some courses according to the specified query, then prints the filtered courses and the calculated GPA in a pretty format.